Says Who? Effective Zero-Shot Annotation of Focalization: Focalization at Scale

 \subsection{Links to Linguistic Features}

-Finally, we compared the annotations produce by GPT-4o to measures of other linguistic features.
-Scholars have previously hypothesized that internal focalization may be linked to a more \textit{immersive} style, or one that attempts to pull readers into the reality of the text and make it ``feel real'' \citep{allan2017enargeia, jacobs2017immersion, jumpertz_empirical_2020}.
-To explore the validity of this hypothesis, we look for a connection between focalization and sensory information, which we take as a proxy for immersivity.
-While texts that are externally or zero focalized can contain sensory information, we seek to determine whether internally focalized texts were more likely to contain such sensory descriptors.
+Finally, we compared the annotations produced by GPT-4o to measures of other linguistic features.
+Scholars have previously hypothesized that internal focalization may be linked to a more \textit{immersive} style, or one that attempts to pull readers into the reality of the text and make it ``feel real'' \cite{allan2017enargeia, jacobs2017immersion, jumpertz_empirical_2020}.
+To explore the validity of this hypothesis, we examine a connection between focalization and sensory information, which we take as a proxy for immersion.
+While texts that are externally or zero focalized can contain sensory information, we seek to determine whether internally focalized texts are more likely to contain such sensory descriptors.

-To test this hypothesis, we use the Lancaster Sensorimotor Lexicon \citep{lynott2020lancaster}, which contains sensorimotor strength values for $\sim$40,000 words across six perceptual axes: touch, hearing, smell, taste, vision, and interoception.
-For each of the 16 novels by King, we calculate the summed sensorimotor strength along each axis and standardize the value by the total number of words from the lexicon in the novel.\footnote{This encompasses nearly every word in the novel except for some function words like `of' or `is.'} Finally, we examine the relationship between the mean sensorimotor strength along each axis for each novel and the percentage of excerpts from the novel which were labeled as internally or externally focalized (Table \ref{tab:sensoryCorrs}).
+To test this hypothesis, we use the Lancaster Sensorimotor Lexicon \cite{lynott2020lancaster}, which contains sensorimotor strength values for $\sim$40,000 words across six perceptual axes: touch, hearing, smell, taste, vision, and interoception.
+For each of the 16 novels by King, we calculate the summed sensorimotor strength along each axis and standardize the value by the total number of words from the lexicon in the novel.\footnote{This encompasses nearly every word in the novel except for some function words like `of' or `is.'} Finally, we examine the relationship between the mean sensorimotor strength along each axis for each novel and the percentage of excerpts from the novel that were labeled as internally or externally focalized (Table \ref{tab:sensoryCorrs}).